elahd/ha-nyc311/README.md

 ![Project Maintenance][maintenance-shield]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

----
----

-If you started receiving errors from this integration in April/May 2022, you must update manually using the instructions in <https://github.com/elahd/ha-nyc311/issues/4#issuecomment-1115119826>.

----
----

 ## **Home Assistant integration for New York City trash collection, school, and alternate side parking schedules.**

 ## Sensors